API errors dashboard

 Validation errors

-Validating incoming requests is a fundamental task for API developers and frameworks.
-Many frameworks offer built-in validation capabilities, or are compatible with third-party validation libraries.
+Many frameworks offer built-in validation for incoming requests, or are compatible with third-party validation libraries.

-Apitally captures specific validation error messages encountered by your API consumers, which can help you refine validation rules or reveal issues on the consumer side.
+Apitally detects commonly used libraries and automatically captures validation error details.
+This can help you refine validation rules or reveal issues on the consumer side.

-This feature is currently supported for the following frameworks:
+This is currently supported for the following frameworks:

 - FastAPI (using pydantic)